cmeeren/Faqt/README.md

 "Aldrin"
 ```

-As you can see, the first line tells you which part of the code fails (and `...` is used when using derived state from
+As you can see, the first line tells you which part of the code fails (and `...` is inserted when using derived state
-an assertion).
+from an assertion).

 **Yes, this works even in Release mode or when source files are not available!** See requirements below.